Privacy Policy

 8. HOW LONG WE KEEP PERSONAL INFORMATION

-When information is no longer needed, we will delete it or anonymize it, unless we are legally required to keep it for a longer period.
+When information is no longer needed, we will delete or anonymize it, unless we are legally required to keep it for a longer period.

 9. YOUR RIGHTS AND CHOICES